 - A search will be conducted on campus to find the student (library, cafeteria, etc.).

 - An I.D. picture will be disseminated to assist in identifying the missing student.

-- The vice president for student services/associate provost for co-curricular programs or his/her designee may try to contact known friends, family, or faculty members for last sighting or additional contact information.
+- The dean of students and/or provost and chief administrative officer may try to contact known friends, family, or faculty members for last sighting or additional contact information.